vitiral/trfl/README.md

 and `"some string"` represents RawData.

 ```
-  We start writing some data, which goes on the left of the rope.
+  We start writing some data, which goes on the left of the Rope:

    /----------------R[12]
    |